-While change is about moving to a future state, change management is about supporting individual employees impacted by the change through their own transitions - from their own current state to their own future state.
+While change is about moving to a future state, change management is about supporting individual employees impacted by the change during their transitions—from their current state to their future state.

 At its most basic level, change is a movement out of a current state (how things are today), through a transition state, and to a future state (how things will be done).
 Change happens all around us: at home, in our community and at work.
 Changes can be internally motivated or externally motivated.
 The change can be a dramatic departure from what we know or it can be minor.
 Changes can be anticipated or unexpected.
 But in all cases, the fundamental nature of change is a movement from the current state, through a transition state, to a future state.
 The notion of these three states of change is prevalent in change management literature and in other improvement disciplines.